 unknown option -- coinbase-addr=

-These are the two common errors that you’d come across when solo mining which means either the coin that you are mining or the mining software that you are using don’t support solo mining.
+These are the two common errors that you’d come across when you solo mine.
+It means either the coin that you are mining or the mining software that you are using don’t support solo mining.
 Research on this as most of the new forked coins have removed

 getwork command, they only support